The UCLA Urology Residency Program is a fully accredited 6 year program.

 In the R6 year, our chief residents are responsible for the overall management of the Urology Service at Ronald Reagan UCLA Medical Center and West Los Angeles Veterans Administration Hospital.
 The R6 year provides a robust surgical experience.

 Los Angeles, CA 90095

 UCLA has established affiliation agreements with four hospitals and a stone treatment center in the Los Angeles area to provide training in all areas of Urology: Ronald Reagan UCLA Medical Center, Harbor-UCLA Medical Center, Olive View Medical Center, West Los Angeles Veterans Administration Urology residents are responsible for providing oncall coverage for the urology service at their assigned hospitals.
-On average, residents are on call every two to three days with at least one free weekend each month.
+Our residents take in-house call only as interns, and after intern year all call is from home.
 Each resident has a one-month vacation annually.
 Map and Directions >

 UCLA attracts large numbers of complicated, unusual and difficult cases from the greater Los Angeles area and all over the United States.
 Patients at UCLA include private, clinic, adult, pediatric, male, female, renal transplantation, and lithotripsy patients.
 Medical student teaching is the responsibility of both the residents and full time faculty.
 UCLA has an active renal transplantation service including a large number of pediatric transplantation cases.
 There is ample opportunity to train in extracorporeal shock wave lithotripsy and to receive certification in this technique.
 Residents are also trained in laparoscopic and laser surgery.